 - reflect on managerial decisions and applications to assess the effect thereof in the holistic context of Transport Economics; - provide an introduction that would introduce the overall theme of the thesis and the research questions to be investigated in the articles, thus also setting out the structure of the dissertation or thesis.
 In addition, the introduction should also contain cross-cutting issues that relate to all the articles; - provide a conclusion that summarises the key findings of articles, thereby highlighting the contribution to the body of knowledge in the field.
-It draws the different articles together under their unified theme in order to present a coherent integrated body of work; - produce a collection of normally four or a minimum of three articles accepted for publication but not necessarily published: - each containing its own literature review, that is scientifically founded on a rigorous theoretical argument; - that must be accepted for publication in journals ranked in the top quartile as defined in a subject field as defined by SCImago Journal & Country Rank and listed in the Scopus database, although not necessarily published at the time of submission to CBE for external examination; - indicating that permission from the journal(s) was obtained to publish them as a bundle in the theses and journal editors would need to be made aware and a disclaimer included in the articles that these are for the thesis: and - produce a minimum of two research units from a minimum of four articles accepted for publication.
+It draws the different articles together under their unified theme in order to present a coherent integrated body of work; - produce a collection of four articles, with at least two published or accepted for publication in Scimago Q1 or Q2 ranked journals.
+The third article must have been submitted to a journal and be in a format suitable for submission.
+The fourth article may either be a submitted journal article in suitable format or a published conference paper that meets the Department of Higher Education and Training's (DHET) requirements for peer review and quality: - each containing its own literature review, that is scientifically founded on a rigorous theoretical argument; - preprints may be used, provided they are accompanied by clear documentation of their status (e.g., preprint server identifier, date of upload, and any updates); - where journal submissions are included, it is recommended to indicate that permission from the journal(s) has been obtained to include the articles as part of the thesis.
+Journal editors should be informed of this intent during the submission process, and, where necessary, a disclaimer should be included in the articles to specify that they are part of the thesis.